Koon-Kiat/Spam-And-Phishing-Detection-Using-Machine-Learning/readme.md

 ## Features
 - Data cleaning and preprocessing
-- Feature engineering
+- Feature engineering using BERT
-- Model training and evaluation
+- Model training and evaluation with various classifiers (e.g., Logistic Regression, Random Forest)
+- Handling imbalanced data using SMOTE
 - Visualization of results
+- Progress bar for feature extraction
+- Logging and warning management

 ## Installation Guide
 1. Clone the repository: